-For the most part, after the analog turn off on June 12, 2009, the sites have sat empty.
+For the most part, after the analog turn-off on June 12, 2009, the sites have sat empty.
 Such is the case with the former WMHT site.

 This old sign about sums up the end of analog television.

 The former transmitter operator desk.
-Maintenance log is still open.
+The maintenance log is still open.
 From the looks of things, they opened the circuit breakers and walked away.
 Everything remains intact from the antenna to the klystrons and exciters.
 It does appear that the coolant has been drained from the system.
 Other than that, it seems like the whole thing could be restarted with minimal effort.

 The former WMHT tower, which currently holds the WVCR-FM, WXL-34 (NOAA weather radio), and W44CT-D (Three Angles Broadcasting) Low power TV transmitter.